TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - What happens if the current arena changes during our download session?
     - Note as it stands we're applying server solvables as they go
         - We only pause the entropy streams
-    - So I guess we should also resynchronize the server solvable vars
+    - So I guess we should also resynchronize the server game vars
         - Wouldn't it be easier to stop all solvable streams and just revert client back to WELCOME_ARRIVED state upon resync?
             - And do not interrupt map downloads